Lymphatus/CaesiumPH/README.md

 ----------

 ##### KNOWN ISSUES
-- Some images don't show in preview
-- The combobox selection is not clearly visible on OSX
 - Sorting by ```NEW SIZE``` uses a rounded value and may not be 100% accurate

 ----------